-Four weeks from now is Christmas!
+It’s a little less than four weeks ’til Christmas!
 I’m mostly excited about it, but there are many who fight depression and have challenges finding joy at Christmas time for a variety of reasons.
 These include financial limitations, loneliness, grief, exhaustion, health challenges, unpleasant family situations, unfulfilled expectations, or all kinds of other stresses.

 This post contains affiliate links.
 See our full disclosure.